mmburu8/mingiPolygons/README.md

  ## SETUP AND REQUIREMENTS

- mingiPolygons requires the map visualization to be deployed in Shiny since it takes plot_click as an argument.

  The packages Shiny, tidyverse is needed for this package.

  To setup this package in your RStudio, install devtools then devtools::install_github("mmburu8/mingiPolygons")

  To see the help page run '??mingiPolygons'.
 Select 'mingiPolygons::mingiPolygons'

+ mingiPolygons requires the map visualization to be deployed in Shiny since it takes plot_click as an argument.

+ It also takes in data from nearPoints function.

 ## TECHNOLOGIES USED